jasmina-dzurlic/Kassemble/proposal.md

 # Kassemble

-`kassemble` assembles extracted k-mers into denovo contigs to map the location in a genome.
+`kassemble` assembles fastq reads into denovo contigs to map the location of genes in a genome.

 ### Utility of proposal
 `kassemble` will assemble reference-free genome wide associations (GWAS) with a k-mer based approach.
-For the class project, I will build the `kassemble` module that will assemble unique k-mers into denovo contigs in order to map the location of genetic variants detected.

 <img src="contig.png" width="700">